nus-cs2103-AY2122S2/ip/docs/README.md

 ### `update`

-Updates the task determined by the number from the list.
+Updates the task description determined by the number from the list.

 Example of usage: